Tailoring Numbershark to meet individual needs

 • Numbershark 5 Tummys Tripods and Tricks to support Progress

-Numbershark 5: Tummys, Tripods and Tricks to support Progress Edition dated 6/3/2019 Rik Ludlow, Support Manager, White Space Ltd Many parents and teachers ask us general questions about “how to use Numbershark”.
-This is one of a series of papers ...
+Numbershark 5: Tummys, Tripods and Tricks to support Progress Edition dated 6/3/2019 Rik Ludlow, retired Support Manager, White Space Ltd Many parents and teachers ask us general questions about “how to use Numbershark”.
+This is one of a series of ...

 • Starting Numbershark